Bo-Ni/AcademicHomePage/content/research/2020-06-03-Topological-toughening/index.md

 date: '2020-06-03'
 categories: []
 tags:
+  - 2D materials
   - DFT
   - MD
   - PFC/PF
   - Inverse design
 subtitle: ''
 summary: 'Fracture has been a grave concern for practical applications of graphene other atomically thin and brittle crystalline materials.
-In this NSF awarded project, we have been systematically exploring the potential of using topological effects to enhance the fracture toughness of graphene.
-By designing topological defect distribution and controlling the out-of-plane curvature, we numerically demonstrate that various toughening mechanisms can be activated, including crack tip blunting, crack trapping, ligament bridging, crack deflection, daughter crack initiation and coalescence, pseudo-plastic deformation as well as snap-through among multi-stable states, and toughen graphene and related 2D materials effectively.'
+In this NSF awarded project, we have been systematically exploring the potential of using <strong>topological effects</strong> to enhance the fracture toughness of graphene.
+By designing topological defect distribution and controlling the out-of-plane curvature, we numerically demonstrate that various <strong>toughening mechanisms</strong> can be activated, including crack tip blunting, crack trapping, ligament bridging, crack deflection, daughter crack initiation and coalescence, pseudo-plastic deformation as well as snap-through among multi-stable states, and toughen graphene and related 2D materials effectively.'
 authors: []
 featured: no
 disable_jquery: no